Customer Service Representative Resume Example

 I always list my highest degree, even if it’s not directly related.
 A bachelor’s or associate degree in business, communications, or psychology looks especially good here.

-Airlines like to see customer service certifications too.
+Airlines like to see customer service certifications too, and including a cover letter can further demonstrate your commitment.
 If you have one, put the name of the organization and the year you earned it.
 This helps your application stand out.

 There’s no strict rule on education for this job, but showing a commitment to learning helps.
 Even a short online certificate in customer care demonstrates initiative and professionalism.